South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks have a +517 scoring differential, topping opponents by 39.8 points per game.
-They're putting up 90.8 points per game to rank fourth in college basketball and are allowing 51.0 per outing to rank sixth in college basketball.
+- The Gamecocks outscore opponents by 39.8 points per game (scoring 90.8 points per game to rank fourth in college basketball while allowing 51.0 per outing to rank seventh in college basketball) and have a +517 scoring differential overall.

-- The Gamecocks are scoring 100.8 points per game in home games.
+- The Gamecocks are scoring 100.8 points per game when playing at home.
 When playing on the road, they are averaging 79.4 points per contest.

-- Defensively, South Carolina has been better at home this year, allowing 40.0 points per game, compared to 56.6 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.